 “At a high level, we’ve seen a big shift where customer-centric companies are now the companies that are ruling the world,” he said.
-“From an overall background perspective, a recent report came out saying that 54% of consumers stop doing business with companies due to bad customer service.
+“From an overall background perspective, a recent report noted that 54% of consumers stop doing business with companies due to bad customer service.
 So customer service is increasingly one of the most significant ways to differentiate yourself.

 It is an audio-based computer recognition software.
-The likely possibility is you have already encountered this kind of tech on the phone with banks or large companies, where you’re asked to provide detailed answers to questions like your phone number or address.
+You likely have already encountered this kind of tech on the phone with banks or large companies, where you’re asked to provide detailed answers to questions like your phone number or address.
 This technology may seem simple, but it’s quickly improving and can save your company time and energy if incoming phone calls are a big part of your business.

 If you want to stay one step ahead of your competitors in responsive marketing, AI can help you do it.
 Some tools can track certain types of information, articles, keyword mentions, or subjects, keeping your marketing and PR (Public Relations) teams in the know down to the minute.
-This is like a search engine—this is like keeping a relevant industry news hawk in your office at all times, making sure you’re keeping ahead of the competition.
+This is like a search engine—this is like keeping a relevant industry news hawk in your office, making sure you’re keeping ahead of the competition.